ejaz0/ejaz0/README.md

 - 👋 Hi, I’m @ejaz0
-- 👀 I’m interested in programming javascript, python & c++
+- 👀 I’m interested in programming javascript, python & c#
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me